thecodersclub-mce/quiztopia/README.md

 * **Responsive Design**: Adapts to different screen sizes for optimal viewing on desktop and mobile devices.
 * **Anti-Copying Measures**: Basic CSS to prevent text selection in certain quiz elements when disabled.

+---

 ## 🚀 Setup & Usage

 ### 1. Google Apps Script Setup (Backend for Data Submission)

 Both the quiz and feedback forms submit data to a Google Sheet via a deployed Google Apps Script web app.
-You need to set this up first for submissions to work.
+You'll need to set this up first for submissions to work.

 #### For each form (Quiz and Feedback):